 2011: Michael Applebaum began serving as Chair of the Montreal Executive committee.

-2011: Season three of Top Chef Masters premiered with chef Ruth Reichl as judge.
+2011: Season three of Top Chef Masters premiered with Chef Ruth Reichl as a judge.

 2011: Alexander Mashkevitch announced his intention to found a Jewish version of Al-Jazeera that will "represent Israel on an international level, with real information

 2011: Former Israeli Supreme Court Justice Dalia Dorner as keynote speaker is scheduled to speak today at an event marking the formal launch of The Berkeley Institute for Jewish Law and Israeli Law, Economy and Society at the University of California Law School.